benjaV2/Vulcan/README.md

     cd into API_SERVER
     pip install -r requirments.txt
-    set MONGO_URL env var to the mongo server IP python manage runserver 0.0.0.0:port
+    set MONGO_URL env var to the mongo server IP add your host IP to ALLOWED_HOSTS in settings python manage runserver 0.0.0.0:port
     on the first run the app will init the mongo db and populate it with data
     ```